Design & Technology

 Year 8 curriculum

-In year 8 students design, make and evaluate a desk tidy product, constructed using acrylic and dowel.
-Firstly, creating a prototype model out of card and then further testing and developing their concept.
+In year 8 students design, make and evaluate a personal organiser, constructed using acrylic and dowel.
+Firstly, creating a few prototype models out of cardboard and then further testing and developing their concept.
 Once a design has been finalised, students use CAD software to draw out their design accurately ready for the laser cutter.
-Students will gain experience using specialised equipment such as a line bender, vinyl cutter, laser cutter and the polishing machine.
-Alongside practical work, students learn about polymers such as thermo plastics and thermo setting through theoretical lessons to help aid their understanding of how polymers are used in industry, their function and impact on the environment.
+Students will gain experience using specialised equipment such as a line bender, vacuum former, laser cutter and the polishing machine.
+Alongside practical work, students learn about polymers such as thermoplastics and thermosetting plastics through theoretical lessons to help aid their understanding of how polymers are used in industry, their function and impact on the environment.

 Year 9 curriculum

 In year 9 students create a textile plush toy monster.
 Students design and make a product in order to learn key skills of pattern making, using a sewing machine and felt making.
 Covering the history of fabrics, where they originate from and how the design industry uses textiles, with a focus on functional properties.
-During the making process students will be introduced to sublimation printing, applique, modern materials and sustainable materials.
+During the making process students will be introduced to hand stitching applique, modern materials and sustainable materials.
 The structure of the project ensures that students gain a strong understanding of theory, to include comprehensive information on smart materials and a variety of types of textile based materials.

 Year 10 curriculum